vacp2p/rfc/specs/waku/v2/waku-relay.md

 These are messages sent to directly connected peers.
 They SHOULD NOT be gossiped.
 See section below on how the fields work.

-TODO Give brief summary of each type here

 ## Message

 The `from` field MAY indicate which peer is publishing the message.